ucdenver-compsci/csc3916_assignment1-DysonTheSphere/README.md

     - Include your environment settings
     - Copy to clipboard
 - Submit the Url to canvas with the REPO CSC_3916
-- Note: All tests should be testing against your Heroku or Rendor endpoint
+- Note: All tests should be testing against your Heroku or Render endpoint

 ## Rubic
 - -5 - Not deployed to Heroku or Rendor